 Citizenship / Naturalisation Rules

 A person with 60 months lawful reckonable residency in the State is entitled to apply for naturalisation/ citizenship provided that certain requirements are met.
-The time spent in the asylum process, on a student visa and on some other permission stamps is discounted for the purposes of the qualifying period of residency.
+The time spent on a student visa, Stamp 0 and on some other permission stamps is discounted for the purposes of the qualifying period of residency.

 You may be eligible to apply for Irish citizenship by naturalisation if you are living in the State or if you are living on the island of Ireland and married to an Irish citizen.